stephenjmcmahon/Scripts/README.md

 Scripts for personal use at work at home.

+## Bash

+* **File Ping:** Reads a list of IP addresses from an input file named `ip_list.txt`, pings each IP once at an interval of 0.5 seconds, and provides output indicating whether each IP did respond or did not respond.
+The output is both displayed in the console and written in an output file named `ip_result.txt`.

 ## Raycast

 * **LLDP:** Show detailed LLDP (Link Layer Discovery Protocol) neighbor(s) info using lldpd.